ansible-collections/community.mongodb/roles/mongodb_auth/README.md

 * `mongodb_admin_default_pwd`: MongoDB admin password (for parent roles to override without overriding user's password).
 Default admin.
 * `mongodb_users`: List of additional users to add.
 Each user dict should include fields: db, user, pwd, state (default: "present"), roles (default: "readWrite").
 * `mongodb_force_update_password`: Whether or not to force a password update for any users in mongodb_users.
 Setting this to yes will result in 'changed' on every run, even if the password is the same.
 Setting this to no only adds a password when creating the user.
+* `mongodb_create_for_localhost_exception`: Path of the file checked before creating the first admin user.
+If present, it is skipped.
+If absent, admin is added and the file is created afterwards.
+Default `/root/mongodb_admin.success`.

 IMPORTANT NOTE: It is expected that mongodb_admin_user & mongodb_admin_pwd values be overridden in your own file protected by Ansible Vault.
 Any production environments should protect these values.
 For more information see [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)